marcrleonard/SimpleTimeOffset/readme.md

 Todo:
 -----
 Add other `start_time` inputs.

-    * Right now, it only supports a tuple as shown above (this is what micro python uses as a time output - not a time object).
+Right now, it only supports a tuple as shown above (this is what micro python uses as a time output - not a time object).
+Add negative times
+Add month offset (if hours > 24*31 or whatever the month value is.)